Diana de Rosa

-Diana de Rosa (1602–1643 Naples, Italy), also known as Annella de Rosa or Annella di Massimo, was a seventeenth-century Neapolitan painter.
+Diana de Rosa (1602–1643), also known as Annella de Rosa, Annella di Massimo, Anniella di Rosa, or Aniella di Beltrano, was a seventeenth-century Neapolitan painter.

 Early life

 Diana was born in Naples in 1602 to Caterina de Mauro and the painter Tommaso de Rosa.
 Tommaso died in 1610 and Caterina remarried in 1612 to another painter, Filippo Vitale.
 Some sources claim that Diana first learned to draw from her uncle, Pacecco, while others argue that Pacecco was actually Diana's brother, and both siblings learned to draw under the instruction of their stepfather, Filippo Vitale.
 When Diana displayed artistic promise, she joined the workshop of Cavalier Massimo Stanzione.
 In 1626, Diana married Agostino Beltrano who also trained with Stanzione.

 Under the instruction of Stanzione, Diana painted many works.
 According to the biographer Bernardo de Dominici, who wrote an account of Diana's life, she would paint the commissioned work according to Stanzione's preliminary drawings then Stanzione would retouch them before they were delivered to the patron.